dnsimple/dnsimple-python/README.md

 The value you provide will be appended to the default `User-Agent` the client uses.
 For example, if you use `my-app`, the final header value will be `my-app dnsimple-python/0.1.0` (note that it will vary depending on the client version).

+## Contributing

+Contibutions are welcomed.
+Please open an issue to discuss the changes before opening a PR.
+For more details on how to do development please refer to [CONTRIBUTING.md](CONTRIBUTING.md)

 ## License